jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 Yuri remembers our struggles with the [StringTokenizer](https://docs.oracle.com/javase/8/docs/api/java/util/StringTokenizer.html).
 I have no memory of attempting to isolate tokens.
 We may have attempted to extract tokens from the expression.
 We may have also attempted to extract index values which are defined like sparse array.

-I did not parse tokens in the my recreation examples.
+I did not parse tokens in my recreation examples.
 I'm using only enough `String` processing to identify operator token locations and isolate substrings.
 I am leaning heavily upon recursion to handle the rest as described with more detail in [Third Epilog](#third-epilog).
 The assignment recommends recursion:
 > While recursion is optional for this assignment, using it to evaluate subexpressions will make it a LOT easier to write working code.
 (This is a great opportunity to learn how to use recursion in a realistic situation!!)

-I've been thinking about my recursion based recreation implemenation, and I'm pretty sure that it has a mistake.
+I've been thinking about my recursion-based recreation implementation, and I'm pretty sure that it has a mistake.
 For now, I don't care.
 I will describe flaw, but I won't correct the code.

 I'm near 100% sure that the addition and multiplication code will evaluate right-to-left rather than left-to-right.
 None of the test cases fail.
 And to be on the safe side, I added these additional tests with multiple additions and multiplications in the same expression to confirm this:
 ```java